guidosalustri/guidosalustri.github.io/_pages/essom.md

 ---
 <p align="center"  style="margin:0 0 40px 0;">☽ ~~~~~  ☽ ☼ ☾  ~~~~~ ☾</p>

-The game offers tactical depth, yet it is not a coincidence that memory is such a crucial element of gameplay.
-Hiding, protecting or searching, in Essom, Sils are the heart of the heart.
-Remembering or forgetting where Sils are hidden is the starting or ending point for any possible strategy.

 Above all, I believe the game to be a metaphor where Tsoas and Sils are symbols of families and players search for the identity of a generation that was once stolen.
 A Tsoa needs to be cornered and pushed, and Sil needs to fall to be reclaimed, just as an identity must be broken for another to be restored.
 This is the puzzle Essom presents.

 <p align="center" style="margin:30px 0 30px 0;">
   <img src="../assets/images/essom2ggc.png" width="95%" style="border:3px solid grey; margin:5px;">
 </p>

-In Essom players are invited to have fun and enjoy gameplay, but also to explore, reflect, and empathise.
+After all in Essom players are invited to have fun and enjoy gameplay, but also to explore, reflect, and empathise.

 <p align="center">☾ ☼ ☽</p>